Morris West: Personal life

 West was born on 26 April 1916, in St Kilda.
 He and his first wife, Elizabeth Harvey, had two children: Elizabeth, who became a nun, and Julian who was a wine-maker before his death in 2005.
 Julian and his wife Helen Grimaux had a daughter named Juliana Harriett West.

 West and Elizabeth Harvey divorced, and West then married Joyce "Joy" Lawford.
 Since his first wife, Elizabeth, was still alive when he married Joy, he struggled for a church annulment of his first marriage.
 He was out of communion with the Roman Catholic Church for many years because of this marital situation, and he had significant issues with the church's teachings.
 However, he never considered himself as anything other than a committed Catholic.
 Joy West said that he was a believer who attended Mass every Sunday.

 West and Joy had four children together.
 One son, C. Chris O'Hanlon, born in 1954, changed his name at the age of 26 as a gesture of independence.
 After starting four books in an attempt to realise what he believed were his father's expectations, and having to give back the advances he received from publishers when he could not finish them, he realised that he was not destined to be a writer.
 O'Hanlon, who suffers from a severe bipolar disorder, founded Spike Wireless, an internet design house.

 Another of West's sons, Mike, is a musician who fronted the UK independent popular music band Man from Delmonte during the late 1980s and early 1990s and has released several solo albums of New Orleans country music, especially being well known with the international touring act Truckstop Honeymoon.

 West's grandson Anthony (Ant) West is also a musician, who fronted the UK music band Futures and currently is in the UK group Oh Wonder.

 West died at the age of 83 on 9 October 1999 in Clareville, New South Wales.

-Soporano Alexandra Flood and actress Georgia Flood are West's grand nieces.
+Soprano Alexandra Flood and actress Georgia Flood are West's grand nieces.